 Before having any surgery (especially dental procedures), tell your doctor and dentist about this medication and all other products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor or dentist may tell you to stop taking alendronate before your surgery.
 Follow all instructions about stopping or starting this medication.

-Caution is advised if you are pregnant or planning to become pregnant in the future.
+Tell your doctor if you are pregnant or plan to become pregnant.
 Alendronate may stay in your body for many years.
-Its effects on an unborn baby are unknown.
-Discuss the risks and benefits with your doctor before starting treatment with alendronate.
+You should not become pregnant while using alendronate.
+Discuss the risks and benefits with your doctor.

 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.